 Blaha makes use of linear progression just as in Starting Strength and StrongLifts 5×5.
 One thing I appreciated is that he recommended microplates for upperbody lifts.

 A lot of you guys stall too early on linear progression for the upperbody lifts because you take too big of jumps.
 For example, going from 135 to 140 on the overhead press constitutes a 3.6% jump.
 This is the mathematical equivalent of squatting 315x5x5 and trying to jump to 325 for your next workout.
 Unless, you’re a rank beginner, it is clearly just too much, too fast.
 Typically, as a super basic rule of thumb, for every 2.5% you increase the intensity, you’ll lose about one rep. It is unrealistic to think you’ll be able to improve at a rate where you’d basically be adding 1.5 reps per workout for long periods of time.
-Get microplates for the upperbody lifts if you’re a novice.
+Get microplates for the upperbody lifts if you’re a novice (I personally own the pair in the link).
 You’ll thank me later.

 Make no mistake about it; this program will challenge your recovery abilities as a novice.
 If you’re not eating to grow, I don’t think you’ll be able to keep up with the volumes.
 I’d honestly only consider this program as a natural bodybuilder who was willing to go on a significant bulk.